 If your kitchen is practically a factory for bake-sale cookies, this is the mixer model for you.
 The most powerful stand mixer for home use, it has the horsepower to mix up the dough for 14 dozen oatmeal cookies at once.
 Its Slow Start feature keeps flour from being spewed around the kitchen at the beginning of mixing.
 As you may expect, it will set you back more than any of our other picks, and it will occupy a major chunk of countertop space, so be sure you need this appliance before you click Add to Cart.

-Three things to look for in a stand mixer
+Three things to consider before you buy a stand mixer

 Will it fit?